Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: SoT-26K Details

 \subsection{SoT-26K Statistics}

 Table~\ref{tab:sot_stats} provides detailed statistics of \textsc{SoT-26K}, including category breakdown, assembly complexity, and step distributions.

-The dataset encompasses 25,929 3D models across 24 object categories, with each model converted into an assembly trace averaging 6.2 steps (range 2-12).
+The dataset encompasses 25,929 object traces derived from 3D CAD assets across 24 object categories, with each asset converted into an assembly trace averaging 6.2 steps (range 2-12).
 Categories are organized by functional groups, with furniture dominating due to structural complexity.
 The step distribution reveals assembly complexity patterns: furniture objects average 7.5 steps, appliances 5.8 steps, and tools 4.2 steps.

 \textbf{Step Distribution Analysis:} The dataset exhibits diverse assembly complexities across categories.
 Furniture objects show the highest step counts (7.5 average), reflecting their hierarchical part structures and multi-component assemblies.
 Dining objects have simpler assemblies (2.6 average), often consisting of basic geometric components.
 The step distribution follows a right-skewed pattern, with most objects (85\%) requiring 4-9 assembly steps.